NicoHood/GPGit/Readme.md

 ### 1.2 Key generation
 If you don't have a GPG key yet, create a new one first.
 You can use RSA (4096 bits) or ECC (Curve 25519) for a strong key.
 GPG offers you the option to use the most future-proof key algorithm available.
 Use the most recent version gnupg2, not gnupg1!

-Ed25519 ECC GPG keys are currently [not supported by Github](https://help.github.com/articles/generating-a-new-gpg-key/#supported-gpg-key-algorithms).
-To generate an ECC key use `future-default` instead of `rsa4096` as parameter.
+Ed25519 ECC GPG keys are still not supported by every software/platform.
+To generate an RSA key use `rsa4096`  instead of `future-default` as parameter.

 **Make sure that your secret key is stored somewhere safe and use a unique strong password.**